deepinv/deepinv/paper/paper.md

 reduces code duplication and makes it easy for researchers, engineers and practitioners to implement new or specialized functionality while inheriting existing methods.

+### Documentation

+The library is thoroughly documented, and provides a comprehensive **user-guide**, quickstart and in-depth **examples** for all levels of user, and individual API documentation for classes.
+The documentation is built using Sphinx.
+We use Sphinx-Gallery [@najera2023sphinxgallery] for generating jupyter notebook demos, which are automatically tested and included in the documentation.
+The user-guide provides a comprehensive overview of the library and is intended to be a starting point for new users, whereas the API lists all classes and functions, being intended for advanced users.
+The user-guide also serves as a computational imaging tutorial, providing an overview of most common imaging operators and reconstruction methods.
+The documentation of most classes includes a usage example which is automatically tested using `doctest`, and a detailed mathematical description using latex with shared math symbols and notation across the whole documentation.

 # Perspectives

 DeepInverse is a dynamic and evolving project and this paper is merely a snapshot of ongoing progress.
 The community is continuously contributing more methods, such as more realistic physics operators and more advanced training techniques, to reflect the state-of-the-art in imaging with deep learning, addressing the needs and interests of researchers and practitioners alike.

 # Acknowledgements

-Julián Tachella acknowledges support by the ANR grant UNLIP (ANR-23-CE23-0013) and the CNRS PNRIA deepinverse project.
+J. Tachella acknowledges support by the ANR grant UNLIP (ANR-23-CE23-0013) and the CNRS PNRIA deepinverse project.
-The authors would acknowledge the Jean-Zay high-performance computing center for providing computational resources.
+The authors would acknowledge the Jean-Zay high-performance computing center, using HPC resources from GENCI-IDRIS (Grants 2021-AD011012210, 2024-AD011015191)
+F. Sarron, P. Weiss, M.H.
+Nguyen were supported by the ANR Micro-Blind ANR-21-CE48-0008.
+J. Hertrich is supported by the German Research Foundation (DFG) with project number 530824055.
+Z. Hu acknowledges funding from the Swiss National Science Foundation (Grant PZ00P2_216211).

 # References